ichikaway/nschecker/README.md

 For instance,
 your domain is foo.co.jp (3rd level domain) or foo.info(not net/com/jp),
 NSchecker uses a local dns cache server.

+For MX records, it always uses a local dns cache server.

 ## Usage
 #### for Linux user